shogun-toolbox/shogun/README.md

 of types int/short/double/char.
 In addition, they can be converted into different feature types.
 Chains of *preprocessors* (e.g. substracting the mean) can be attached to each feature object allowing for on-the-fly pre-processing.

+Shogun got initiated by Soeren Sonnenburg and Gunnar Raetsch (thats where the name ShoGun originates from).
+It is now developed by a much larger Team cf. [AUTHORS](AUTHORS.md) and would not have been possible without the patches and bug reports by various people and by the various authors of other machine learning packages that we utilize.
+See [CONTRIBUTIONS](CONTRIBUTIONS.md) for a detailled list.

 ## Interfaces
 -------------